V. M. Tarkunde

-Vithal Mahadeo Tarkunde (3 July 1909 in Saswad – 22 March 2004 in Delhi), was a prominent Indian lawyer, civil rights activist, and humanist leader and has been referred to as the "Father of the Civil Liberties movement" in India and a former judge of the Bombay High Court The Supreme Court of India also praised him as "undoubtedly the most distinguished judge of the post-Chagla 1957 period" in the Bombay High Court.
+Vithal Mahadeo Tarkunde (3 July 1909 – 22 March 2004) was a prominent Indian lawyer, civil rights activist, and humanist leader and has been referred to as the "Father of the Civil Liberties movement" in India and a former judge of the Bombay High Court The Supreme Court of India also praised him as "undoubtedly the most distinguished judge of the post-Chagla 1957 period" in the Bombay High Court.

 Early life and education

 Vithal Mahadeo Tarkunde was born in Saswad, Pune District, Maharashtra on 3 July 1909.
-He was the 2nd of the five children of Mahadeo Rajaram Tarkunde, a popular lawyer and social reformer at Saswad,then headquarters of Purandar taluka adjoining Pune.
+He was the 2nd of the five children of Mahadeo Rajaram Tarkunde, a popular lawyer and social reformer at Saswad, then headquarters of Purandar taluka adjoining Pune.
 His father, a Brahmin by caste, had fought against the practice of untouchability.

 In 1920 he migrated from Saswad to Pune and joined the New English School, Pune.
 In the Matriculation examination of 1925 held by the Bombay University, he stood first in the erstwhile Bombay Presidency.
 He also secured the prestigious Jagannath Shankersheth Scholarship for Sanskrit.
 He then joined the Fergusson College for BA which he completed in 1929, subsequently moving to London, where he attended the Lincoln's Inn and qualified as a Barrister-at-Law in 1931.
 He also attended lectures in economics, political science and social anthropology at the London School of Economics(LSE) as an external student.
 He returned to India the next year in December and commenced his legal practice in Pune.